MeloMellow/folder-sprite/readme.md

 ## Advice :warning:

-Use underscores in folder and image filenames.
+Use **underscores** in folder and image filenames.
 Avoid using spaces or complex characters when naming folders and image files; if you want to separate words, use underscore.

-If your sprite has a large number of attribute groups, avoid using the `auto_attributes` param, as you may end up losing track of how many attributes it has.

 ## License :balance_scale: